 If you have a diagnosis of DCIS, you may hear and read about many risks associated with it.
 Risks can be used to help you make decisions that you feel are best for you.
 Below are some of the ways we know about the potential risks of DCIS and how to understand them.

-As mammography became more widely used, more and more DCIS was diagnosed.
-Doctors believed that it was important to treat all DCIS, both low- and high-risk, with the same type of treatments (such as surgery and radiation used for more advanced cancers).
-Over time, studies have suggested that there might be better ways to treat DCIS, especially low-risk DCIS.
+As mammography became more widely used (and DCIS diagnosed more often), doctors believed that it was important to treat all DCIS, both low- and high-risk, with the same type of treatments (such as surgery and radiation) used for more advanced cancers.
+Over time, studies have suggested that there might be other ways to treat DCIS, especially low-risk DCIS.

-One study looked at the records of large numbers of women who were diagnosed with DCIS and compared women who underwent treatment with those who did not.
+One study looked at the records of large numbers of women who were diagnosed with low-risk DCIS and compared women who underwent surgery and/or radiation with those who did not.
 The survival rate over a 10-year period was very close for both groups - about 98%.

 Risk is one piece of information women may use to make their decisions, but there are many other factors involved, such as feelings about quality of life, work and family responsibilities, and financial considerations.
 Each woman may weigh these factors differently.
-Women should feel comfortable and supported in taking the time they need to make decisions.
+Women should feel comfortable and supported in taking the time they need to understand the trade-offs and make decisions.
 If uncertain about treatment options, women may find it helpful to seek a second medical opinion.
-This is not only appropriate but recommended for DCIS treatment because the condition is not yet fully understood.
+This is appropriate for DCIS treatment, because the condition is not yet fully understood.
 You will hear much about risk, but your personal values and preferences also play an important role in your treatment choices.